 However, short treks do compensate to make your trips memorable.
 And there are a lot of shorter treks that you can enjoy in February.

 It gradually starts to get a bit warm in February.
-The temperature during the day is a lot warmer in compared to the freezing nights.
-The temperature dips down to 0 degrees at night and stays around 10 degrees on an average, during daytime.
+The temperature during the day is a lot warmer compared to the freezing nights.
+The temperature dips down to 0 degrees at night and stays around 10 degrees on average, during the daytime.